TomzxForks/docs/docs/hyn/5.1/fallback.md

 run into the issue that no "tenant" connection was defined.

 An easy solution to this is writing a custom middleware that sets up the tenant database configuration for the specific landing page site.
-Something like the following might already be sufficient;
+Something like the following might already be sufficient:

 ```php
 namespace App\Http\Middleware;